mumoshu/terraform-provider-eksctl/README.md

 provider "eksctl" {}
 ```

-You use `eksctl_cluster` resource to CRUD your cluster from Terraform.
+You use `eksctl_cluster` and `eksctl_cluster_deployment` resources to CRUD your clusters from Terraform.

+Usually, the former is what you want.
+It just runs `eksctl` to manage the cluster as exactly as you have declared in your `tf` file.

+The latter is, as its name says, for managing a set of `eksctl` clusters in opinionated way.

+On `terraform apply`:

+- For `eksctl_cluster`, the provider runs a series of `eksctl update [RESOURCE]`.
+It uses `eksctl delete nodegroup --drain` for deleting nodegroups for high availability.
-On `terraform apply`, the provider runs `eksctl create`, `eksctl update` and `eksctl delete` depending on the situation.
+- For `eksctl_cluster_deployment`, the provider runs `eksctl create` abd a series of `eksctl update [RESOURCE]` and `eksctl delete` depending on the situation.
 It uses `eksctl delete nodegroup --drain` for deleting nodegroups for high availability.

 On `terraform destroy`, the provider runs `eksctl delete`